alibaba/terraform-provider-docs/source/docs/providers/alicloud/r/ess_scaling_configuration.html.markdown

 * `force_delete` - (Optional) The last scaling configuration will be deleted forcibly with deleting its scaling group.
 Default to false.
 * `data_disk` - (Optional) DataDisk mappings to attach to ecs instance.
 See [Block datadisk](#block-datadisk) below for details.
 * `instance_ids` - (Optional) ID of the ECS instance to be attached to the scaling group after it is enabled.
 You can input up to 20 IDs.
+* `tags` - (Optional) A mapping of tags to assign to the resource.
+It will be applied for ECS instances finally.

 ~> **NOTE:** Before enabling the scaling group, it must have a active scaling configuration.